Connect with others who understand.

 If you have trouble reading tiny numbers on a small screen, you know that a clear, easy-to-read display can make a big difference.
 Depending on your needs, it may also help to have your glucose readings automatically stored in an app on your phone or tablet.
 Here’s how the two brands compare in readability:

 Accu-Chek Guide features a large, bright display with bold, easy-to-read digits — a helpful feature for people with visual impairments.
 The backlit screen allows you to check numbers even in low light.
-The newer Accu-Chek meters also link to the MySugr app (available for Apple and Android devices), which automatically logs your readings and helps reduce the chance of tracking errors.
+The newer Accu-Chek meters also link to the mySugr app (available for Apple and Android devices), which logs your readings and helps reduce the chance of tracking errors.

-FreeStyle Libre 3 system displays your glucose data through the LibreLink smartphone app (available in the App Store and Google Play), which offers a clear, easy-to-read interface.
+The FreeStyle Libre 3 system displays your glucose data through the Libre smartphone app (available in the App Store and Google Play), which offers a clear, easy-to-read interface.
 The app works in real time to show glucose trends and store readings.
 Another feature, the LibreView system, allows your healthcare provider to view your blood sugar information remotely.

 The Takeaway